-Slow Cooker Ham with Honey-Mustard Glaze
+Slow Cooker Honey Glazed Ham

 A hand bastes slow cooker ham with a white brush.
 The dish sits on a white tablecloth.

-Put the ham in the slow cooker, and then heat all the glaze ingredients together on the stove top.
+Step 1: Put the ham in the slow cooker, and then heat all the glaze ingredients together on the stove top.
 Heat and whisk just until all the sugar is dissolved.
 Pour the honey-mustard glaze over the ham-you may need to separate the slices a bit to get the glaze between them.

 Cover and cook for 3-4 hours on Low or 2-3 hours on High.
 Because the ham is pre-cooked, you just need to cook it long enough to warm it through.